 A Crisis of Knowing

-Blending cultural critique with personal experience and philosophical reflection, I invite readers into a third posture: holding truth with discipline and humility.
+Blending cultural critique with personal experience and philosophical reflection, A Crisis of Knowing invites readers into a more disciplined way of holding truth.
 Here, the world gets a vote.
-Lived experience counts—but it must be tested, contextualized, and held to consequence over time.
-The result is not a new doctrine, but a steadier way of seeing: scepticism without contempt, openness without becoming foolhardy, and a life that can breathe again.
+The inquiry begins in lived experience, including the author’s own, but experience alone is never enough: it must be tested, contextualized, and held to consequence over time.
+The aim is not a new doctrine, but a steadier way of meeting reality—one marked by scepticism without contempt, openness without gullibility, and a life that can breathe again.

 What You’ll Find Inside